The Origins, Purpose, and Practice of Data Observability

 No matter how many zettabytes of data you have, it’s useless if it can’t be trusted.

 Just as entropy tends to increase over time, creating more data without increasing your capacity to manage it will only lead to greater chaos and disorder.
 The flood of data is like the wind blowing too hard on Huygens’ windmill.
-In this example, data observability is the governor that keeps the mill from burning down.
+In this example, data observability is the governor that keeps the mill from burning down by preventing lapses in data quality and unacceptable data downtime.

-This fight against entropy is why data observability is not the same as data quality monitoring, though some people speak about them interchangeably.
+This fight against entropy is why data observability is not the same as data quality monitoring of your data assets, though some people speak about them interchangeably.
 Data quality monitoring alerts us to problems, like a burglar alarm.
 Data observability strives to understand why the problem occurred and how it can be prevented.
 It’s like a burglar alarm with security camera footage we can review.

 What are the core components of data observability?
 Data engineering is still a relatively young discipline.
 Throughout its development, it has often looked to the example of its big brother software engineering for guidance.
 “Pillars of observability” will sound familiar if you know the three pillars of software observability: metrics, traces, and logs.
 Data observability is following a similar path, albeit with a different spin.

 A decade ago, software engineers were in the same position data engineers find ourselves today.
 The shift from physical disks to cloud storage meant people were placing greater expectations on software.
 The accelerated pace of updates meant a danger of entropy.
-This led to the development of software observability tools like Datadog and Sumo Logic.
+This led to the development of software and DevOps observability tools like Datadog and Sumo Logic for monitoring virtual machines, microservices, and more.

 Now we’re at the dawn of the data observability era.
 While they have many things in common, software and data have a few fundamental differences that mean we can’t blindly replicate principles from software observability to data.
 We need to take the observability concept and tailor it to our specific domain.
-Data observability is built on four pillars: metrics, metadata, lineage, and logs:
+The four pillars of data observability are: metrics, metadata, lineage, and logs:

 - Metrics: internal characteristics of data.
 Examples: distribution of a numeric column, number of groupings in a categorical column.